 The forecast held true for our scheduled Family/Novice snowshoe trip for the winter 2016/2017 season.
 The skies were darkened by overcast skies air temperature hovered just below freezing, and there was hardly any falling snow. overcast skies and the air was slightly below zero, on the Island Mountain Ramblers first Family/Novice snowshoe trip of the 2016/2017 winter.

-This file was originally mailed to the members of the Island Mountain Ramblers, in 1969-70.
+This file was originally mailed to the members of the Island Mountain Ramblers, in 1976.
+It includes trip reports and club activity between December 1975 and May 1976.